 Josh announced that 2019 National Apprenticeship Week will be held November 10-16.
 November 11 will be Veterans Day, so the Bureau is planning an event to recognize veterans in apprenticeship.
-Overall, the Bureau is planning and outreaching the event six months in advance.
+Overall, the Bureau is planning and outreaching the event six months in advance to increase the likelihood that high schools and other partners can attend.